Policy and FAQs

 If the student is deemed eligible for special education services after acceptance but prior to the start of the first school year in the choice district and the district cannot implement the IEP, acceptance into the choice program can be revoked.

-Once the applicant has enrolled in the choice district, the district is required to keep the student and ensure that the student's needs for special education services are met—just the same as it would for a resident student: once the student has enrolled, and an IEP is developed that cannot be implemented by the choice district, the district must follow the normal IEP process for out-of-district placement (see N.J.A.C.
+Once the applicant is enrolled and attending the choice district, the district is required to keep the student and ensure that the student's needs for special education services are met—just the same as it would for a resident student: once the student has enrolled and is attending and an IEP is developed that cannot be implemented by the choice district, it must follow the normal IEP process for out-of-district placement (see N.J.A.C.
 6A:14-1, et seq.: 6A:14-2.7 for due process hearings, 6A:14-3.7 for IEP process and 6A:14-4.3 for program options).

 Choice students (already attending the choice district) with IEPs